2001-Tue Apr 25 10:46:46 EDT 2017

 Vetstreet does not provide medical advice, diagnosis, or treatment.
 See Additional Information ›

-We veterinarians frequently talk about the benefits of using puzzles rather than bowls to deliver food to confined cats and dogs, and we often suggest that owners use them to feed their pets.
+Some veterinarians recommend using puzzles to deliver a portion of a pet's daily food to confined cats and dogs.
 But what if you are not sure if food puzzles are such a good idea for your pet?
 Or what if you’re not sure your pet will use one or you think they look like too much work?
 I am here to tell you that the payoff for your pet is tremendous and well worth any extra work.

 In my years of working with pets and their owners, I have come up with a number of ways to “troubleshoot” food puzzle problems.
 Here are some common concerns about food puzzles and how I address them with my clients.